 COVID -19 also contributed to the possibility of remote working, beyond WFH.

 Before the pandemic, I managed to convince my former boss at my agency job to let me work overseas.
 I thought it would be a fantastic experience to link up with other young professionals and learn from marketing minds around the world.

 I ended up spending two months in South Africa at the beginning of 2020.
 I was literally working my regular agency job from a Safari lodge, which was awesome.

 To me, that’s an example of what remote working can evolve into.
 We’ve developed a level of trust and productivity that allows us to do our jobs from anywhere, without having to sacrifice quality.

 Which trends do you think are increasing in digital marketing?

 Shoppable streaming is one to watch.
 YouTube announced late last year that they're looking to introduce new ad formats to allow product feeds to dynamically show whilst the video is playing.
 This trend reminds me of “The Truman Show” where product placement was integrated into live broadcasting as a central feature.

 Brands and businesses will start using this strategy, as opposed to reaching people by cold calling or through social media feeds with traditional style ads.

 I believe we're going to expect a lot more brands to invest in influencers.
-And there’s also more individuals emphasizing their personal branding and carving out a niche where they can capitalize.
+And there’s also more individuals emphasising their personal branding and carving out a niche where they can capitalise.

 Which do you think is the biggest challenge for your industry?